procube-sandbox/Google-Visitor-Manager/README.md

         - \*googleusercontent.com/\*
     - API restrictions -> Don't restrict key

-4. Create a new file `1_propertyService.ts`(Google apps script run files alphabetically, so it will run first this file then go to `2_Code.ts`) and add the following lines of code using your own ids and key (This file contains sensitive information 🔑, DON'T EXPOSE YOUR SENSITIVE INFORMATION 🚨)
+4. Create a new file `1_propertyService.ts`(Google apps script run files alphabetically, so it will run first this file then go to `2_Code.ts`) and add the following lines of code using your own ids and key (This file contains sensitive information 🔑, DON'T EXPOSE YOUR SENSITIVE INFORMATION 🚨). `1_propertyService.ts` is the first script that is run, this will set properties to your Google Apps Script, so you will be able to use them in any other script.

     ```ts
     var scriptProperties = PropertiesService.getScriptProperties()